 Finally, you do have other options if you really want company for your bearded dragon.

 Choosing a large enclosure and sharing it with a tortoise is a good combination.
 The tortoise would be protected by its shell.

 As long as the tortoise comes from a similar natural habitat and environment to a bearded dragon, they can live successfully together for many years.

+Will a bearded dragon eat a gecko?
 Bearded dragons can live with other reptiles of similar size and from dry, hot environments if there is enough space.
 Male bearded dragons should NEVER be placed with another male, and it’s still recommended bearded dragons be kept alone.